Car Buying Strategies

 10) Everyone agrees that good mileage is vital no matter which direction the economy is going.
 The Corolla’s miles-per-gallon rate is 27 on the city streets and 36 on highways.
 Compare that to Scion xB and the Chevrolet Cruze which only get their drivers 22 miles in the city, and the Volkswagen Beetle with its 29 mpg on the highway.

-Reasons Not to Buy a Toyota Corolla - The Cons
+Reasons You May Not Like the Toyota Corolla - The Cons

 1) Don’t buy the Toyota Corolla if you want a car that impresses your friends and makes your co-workers jealous.
 Recent revamps to the exterior, particularly the length of the car, give it a more “sporty” look, but the style is hardly drool-worthy.
 It’s not worth showing off but at the same time your kids won’t disown you when you pick them up from school.